-1. University of Pennsylvania abbreviated as Penn State
+1. University of Pennsylvania, abbreviated as Penn State

 The Forensic Science program at Penn State is an inter-college collaboration between several different academic units.
 It provides a foundation in areas such as the biological, physical, and mathematical sciences, as well as topics in criminalistics, forensic chemistry, forensic biology, crime scene investigation, and social sciences.

-2. The Saint Louis University abbreviated as SLU
+2. Saint Louis University, abbreviated as SLU

-In order to provide students with a comprehensive understanding of the intersection of law and science, Saint Louis University’s forensic science major makes use of the methodologies, instruments, and points of view of the fields of biology, chemistry, anthropology, sociology, physics, mathematics, and medicine.
+To provide students with a comprehensive understanding of the intersection of law and science, Saint Louis University’s forensic science major makes use of the methodologies, instruments, and points of view of the fields of biology, chemistry, anthropology, sociology, physics, mathematics, and medicine.